 Beautifully aged, our old ironstone covered vegetable dish takes us back to the days when family dinners on Sunday were not optional.
 This piece would be equally happy serving up mashed potatoes or displayed on a shelf with other ironstone beauties.
 It's your call.

-Manufactured in East Liverpool, Ohio by George Morley & Son (in business 1884-1891), this covered dish has withstood the test of time.
+Manufactured in England by George Mason during the 1800s, this covered dish has withstood the test of time.
 The red floral transferware pattern and gold gilt trim has gently faded, though is quite heavy and sturdy.
 Overall crazing with yummy brown discoloration tells us this piece was loved.

 Make it a set and check out our matching platter.

 🍒 Check out more vintage Kitchen and Dining Products here.

 - ONE antique ironstone transferware covered vegetable dish (as shown)